AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 {{quote

-In this Era, on a tropical northern island, there was an island lord who lived with his daughter, Princess Kazuko-sama.
-Though her father was seen as a selfish leader, Kazuko-sama was beloved by the people of her island; from an early age she was an active part of the community, seeking to lend a hand to people whenever she could.
+In this Era, on a tropical northern island, there was an island lord who lived with his daughter, Princess Kazuko-hime.
+Though her father was seen as a selfish leader, Kazuko-hime was beloved by the people of her island; from an early age she was an active part of the community, seeking to lend a hand to people whenever she could.
 When she was just a young child she was very eager to help anyone she could find, though she lacked some of the skills she needed given her age.
 When she grew she kept this habit up, particularly involving herself in caring for the very young and the elderly of her island.

 Despite being peaceful times, a dark tide was approaching their island.
 The shamans, farmers, and fishers all sensed it — the world around them was breaking at the seams.
 The fishers noticed the fish clearing out from the sea, before finding the waves crashing into the shore getting taller and taller, getting increasingly violent.
 The farmers found the ground unusable, as it became beset with more and more frequent quakes.
 The shamans, with their naturalistic connection, felt this as an augury, an omen, that a calamity was coming.

 Their words of warning, of the destruction that may come to their land, soon reached the lord of the island.
 Though he acted as if he was greatly mournful about the news, secretly he made quick plans to flee from the island with his family.
-Upon learning of this Kazuko-sama was distraught; her father was so heartless to abandon his people, people who did not have the resources he did to evacuate from the coming danger, and leave them to the whims of nature.
+Upon learning of this Kazuko-hime was distraught; her father was so heartless to abandon his people, people who did not have the resources he did to evacuate from the coming danger, and leave them to the whims of nature.
 She decided to refuse her father's instructions, and chose to stay with her people until the end came.
 Until then she helped as many as she could, and wondered if there was a way to prevent this imminent threat.
 She had a feeling that whatever was causing this must be alive in some way, and so perhaps kindness could be key to her island's survival.
-When the time cane, when waves tall as mountains towered over the land, Kazuko-sama was waiting at the shore.
+When the time cane, when waves tall as mountains towered over the land, Kazuko-hime was waiting at the shore.

 }}